 Section 1 – Market Analysis / Industry Analysis

 As mentioned, this section is all about an overview of the delivery businesses in your city.
 And understand how the industry works.
-Here are the sub-à sections you’ll want to have in this section:
+Here are the factors you’ll want to have in this section:

 - Industry Analysis: This is a bigger picture view.
 For instance, if you are a courier business dealing with parcels, you want to know the world’s big picture view and in the USA.
 This helps to get a perspective.
 If you are a goods delivery business, shipping goods from clothing to subscription boxes, you’ll also want a bigger picture view.
 Take a look at the business model followed in industry internationally.

-- Local competitive analysis: For this, you’ll also want to look at local businesses and service providers and the business model they follow.
-You’ll first want to know who is in your area competing for the same market.
+- Local competitive analysis: For a proper competitive analysis, you’ll also want to look at local businesses and service providers in competition.
+You’ll first want to know which competitors are in your area competing for the same market.
 If your customers are looking for deliveries for specific goods (like brewery kegs or dairy products), is there a competitor?
 If you are planning a courier service, are other companies dealing in this area?
 If so, what are they charging?
 How are they executing?
 This data is gold!

 - The Opportunity: After a great analysis, this allows us to identify the opportunity for that type of company in your region.
 Get as specific as you can (dollars and cents).

 Section 2 – Company Profile

-This section flows well from section 1 as it says how you will “deliver the goods,” so to speak (whether or not you’re literally going to deliver goods)!
+This second part flows well from section 1 as it says how you will “deliver the goods,” so to speak (whether or not you’re literally going to deliver goods)!
 This is also your personal account of your business.
 The sections to include are the following: